vega/falcon/README.md

   booktitle = {Proceedings of the 2019 {CHI} Conference on Human Factors in Computing Systems  - {CHI} {\textquotesingle}19}
 }
 ```

+This project was developed for the paper above.
+A lot of the functionality is now in the [falcon-vis](https://github.com/cmudig/falcon-vis) library, [VegaFusion](https://vegafusion.io), and [Mosaic](https://github.com/uwdata/mosaic).

 ## Demos